-ROBBINS: Well, the answer's yes.
-I either get to hear a magnificent story or somebody wants some help and it's very different than just seeing somebody in a movie and getting an autograph or taking a picture.
-I remember one specific time years ago - true story - I'm standing at the urinal, doing the necessary, and this man starts looking at me and looks at me again and goes, oh, my God, you're Tony Robbins.
+ROBBINS: I remember one specific time years ago - true story - I'm standing at the urinal doing the necessary, and this man starts looking at me and looks at me again and goes oh, my God, you're Tony Robbins.
 Oh, my God.
-He goes, I'm suicidal, I need your help.
+He goes, I'm suicidal; I need your help.
 And he turns in the process...

 POUNDSTONE: Tony, do your kids take your advice?

 ROBBINS: Yeah, well, they do.
-It helps to be 6-foot-7 and not take any s***.
+It helps to be 6-foot-7 and not take any [expletive].

 SAGAL: Oh, wow.

-SAGAL: You've mentioned, and I know it's true, that among the people you've helped are presidents.
-Is it true that, like, the people who - the presidents who call you for help, or the major celebrities or the business leaders, have the same kind of problems has everybody else, just on a larger scale?
+SAGAL: You've mentioned - and I know it's true - that among the people you've helped are presidents.
+Is it true that, like, the people who - the presidents who call you for help or the major celebrities or the business leaders have the same kind of problems as everybody else, just on a larger scale?

 ROBBINS: Yeah, everybody does.
 I mean, some people have problems that are on the world stage, but they're still the same problems.
-They have to deal your inability to perform at the same level you did before or loss of confidence or a situation where you got to figure out how to influence people and breakthrough a giant obstacle.
-So and in sports, it's, you know, losing that rhythm, you know, finding yourself in a place where you can't do what you've done well forever, and you got a change it right now.
-So I get the call when Serena Williams is, you know, burning down.
-I got to turn around right now.
-Or when the president of the United States, you know, President Clinton called me - true story - and said, they're going to impeach me in the morning, what should I do?
+They have to deal your inability to perform at the same level you did before or loss of confidence or a situation where you’ve got to figure out how to influence people and break through a giant obstacle.
+So - and in sports it's, you know, losing that rhythm, you know, finding yourself in a place where you can't do what you've done well forever and you’ve got to change it right now.
+So I get the call when a Serena Williams is, you know, burning down, I’ve got to turn around right now or when the president of the United States, you know, President Clinton called me - true story - and said they're going to impeach me in the morning, what should I do?